International tourists won’t be returning to Australia until 2022

 Instead, Scott Morrison announced skilled migrants and students will be given priority for entering the country which has had a strict travel ban in place since March last year.

-The PM said Australia was expected to reach the vaccination benchmark on Tuesday at which the country could begin to open up: 80% of the population aged 16 and older having a second shot.
+The PM said Australia was expected to reach the vaccination benchmark on Tuesday at which the country could begin to open up: 80 per cent of the population aged 16 and older having a second shot.

 Last week, he outlined plans to allow vaccinated citizens and permanent residents to fly overseas from November for the first time since the travel ban.